tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+'-Updated: 231011, htaccess1, delateed a post not needed anymore!
--Updated: 231010, maybe list some more funktion, if needed:)
+- Updated: 231010, maybe list some more funktion, if needed:)
 - Updated: 231009, htacces - the one I use, small erros + added protection for zombie bots.
 - Updated: 231006 .htaccess1 folders for better performace.
 - Updated: 231006  wp-includes folder.